swizzin/docs.swizzin.ltd/docs/guides/advanced-setup.md

   * If `--env` is specified after other arguments, contents of env file will override the arguments.
 If arguments are specified after the `--env file`, they will override the content of the env file.
     * if you do `bash setup.sh --env /path/to/file.env --user otheruser`, all of the env file contents will be ingested, and then the user will be overridden to `otheruser`
     * The only exception to this are the packages specified on the CLI.
 If they are specified after the `--env`, they will get added to the list.
 ### `--unattend`
-  * Disables interactive queries within the `setup.sh` script, such as the greeting, user creation queries and the installation applications queries.
+  * Disables interactive queries within the `setup.sh` script such as the greeting, user creation queries and the installation applications queries.
-  * **Does not disable interactive queries in install packages, as those will need per-variable declaration.**
+  * **Does not disable interactive queries in install packages**, as those are disabled based on whether environment variables are set.
 ### `[package(s)]`
   * Any other arguments are treated as a name of a package for swizzin to install.
   * If any package is specified, the application installation picker will be skipped during the installation
-  * If you want no packages to be installed, make sure to specify the `--unattend` flag
+  * If you want no packages to be installed, make sure to specify [the `--unattend` flag](#--unattend)
-### Using environment variables
+### Environment variables
   * You can pass environment variables to the script either through...
     * `export` within your shell before running `bash setup.sh`
     * you can use something like `var1=value var2=value bash setup.sh`